This article has been updated 14-11-2022

 Canon, former Toshiba, has two lines of general ultrasounds.

-Prices of used ultrasound machines vary a lot, as they depend on several factors like age, condition, and model.
+It varies a lot, the different types of ultrasound machines come with different price tags.
+Especially because the prices depend on several factors like age, condition, and model.

-In the matrix below you find a simple overview of ultrasound prices based on main brands.
-The cost is determined per condition and the type of ultrasound system.
+In the matrix below you can see a simple overview of ultrasound prices based on main brands.
+The cost is determined per condition and the types of ultrasound machines.
 Condition is split into new, refurbished, and used, and type is defined as entry-level, mid-range, and high tier.

 The prices are in thousand euros and for systems box only.